cofoundry-cms/Cofoundry.Docs/src/References/Common Config Settings.md

 - **Cofoundry:Pages:Disabled** Disables the pages functionality, removing page, directories and page templates from the admin panel and skipping registration of the dynamic page route and visual editor.
 Access to pages is still possible from code if you choose to use those APIs from a user account with permissions.

+## TaskDurationRandomizerSettings

+- **Cofoundry.TaskDurationRandomizer.Enabled** If set to `false` all usage of randomized task duration features are ignored.

 ## SiteUrlResolverSettings

 - **Cofoundry:SiteUrlResolver:SiteUrlRoot** The root url to use when resolving a relative to absolute URL, e.g. 'http://www.cofoundry.org'.
 If this value is not defined then the default implementation will fall back to using URL url from the request.